 Steps to Starting a Cloud Strategy

-The first step for your small business is to research what is available in the way of services.
+The first step for your small business entrepreneurial opportunity is to research what is available in the way of services.
 The range is rapidly increasing.
 Do you want payroll handled by others?
 Storage and backup?
 How about project management?
 These are three of the major cloud services that small businesses start with.

 The next step in your small business cloud strategy is to find a provider.
 The best way to do this is ask others in your business network and discuss it at industry events and trade shows.
 Read online reviews and check recommendations by small business experts and bloggers with authority in your niche.